AlaTan93/aiap20-tan-song-xin-alastair-872I/README.md

 * Balanced Accuracy penalises being more accurate for 1 label than another, but more tolerant of false positives than F1.

 ## Components in Pipeline:

 * The pipeline consists of:
     * A StandardScaler, scaling only numerical columns.
     * (For the Deep Model) A layer to convert all input columns not integers into float32s, for better training in torch
     * SMOTE, meant to perform synthetic oversampling.
     * (For the Deep Model and the Decision Tree Regressor) A layer to convert hard labels (0, 1) to soft labels of different values for each training model
-    * The model.
+    * The model

 ## Results:

 * DecisionTreeRegressor:
     * Best parameters: max_depth: None, min_samples_split: 100
     * Testing using the fold model with the best results:
         * Validation Hold‑out BCE: 0.4761
         * Validation Hold‑out F1: 0.3044
         * Validation Hold‑out Balanced Accuracy: 0.6200
     * Complete Dataset Validation:
         * BCE: 0.4057
         * F1: 0.3790
         * Balanced Accuracy: 0.6709
 * XGBoost Classifier:
     * Best parameters: colsample_bytree: 0.8, learning_rate: 0.03, max_depth: 4, n_estimators: 600, subsample: 0.8
     * Testing using the fold model with the best results:
         * Validation Hold‑out F1: 0.3514
         * Validation Hold‑out Balanced Accuracy: 0.6321
     * Complete Dataset Validation:
         * F1: 0.3652
         * Balanced Accuracy: 0.6382
 * Deep Model:
     * Only 5 Fold-Validation was done.
         * Validation Hold-out Hard BCE: 0.5728
         * Validation Hold-out F1: 0.3252
         * Validation Hold-out Balanced Accuracy: 0.6487
     * Complete Dataset Validation:
         * BCE: 1.0325
         * F1: 0.3335
         * Balanced Accuracy: 0.6067

 ## Reflection

 The performance of the deep model is disappointing, despite the depth of the model created.
 It is possible, even likely, that a stringent and heavy search of all possible permutations and parameters will discover a better model than the XGBoost Classifier, which has the highest validation hold-out F1 Score.

 The DecisionTreeRegressor has the best performance on the whole dataset, but weaker than XGBoostClassifier on the holdout.
 The Deep model performed the worst out of all 3 in terms of F1, but had better balanced accuracy than the XGBoostClassifier.
 A custom loss option to prefer true positives and discourage false positives for the Deep Model should be considered in the future.